 - Reach an expert from your team in a field you are currently working on

-- Ask for inputs from all participants
+- Ask for input from all participants

 - Request feedback after a meeting

-- Tell about significant updates on a board
+- Communicate significant updates on a board

 - Ask project status updates